 “My basic principle for sorting papers is to throw them all away.
 My clients are stunned when I say this, but there is nothing more annoying than papers.” – Marie Kondo The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing

-Here’s another (prettier) printable to help you remember what papers you should hold onto as well as how long to keep them:
+Too extreme?
+I created this graphic to help you remember what papers you should hold onto and how long you need to keep them.

-Really, though, we tend to err on the side of keeping too much when it comes to paperwork.
+Really, though, we tend to keep far too much when it comes to paperwork.
 Why do we do this?
 Usually, it’s out of fear of throwing something away and then finding out we need it later on.
-In reality, as long as you hold on to a handful of key pieces of paperwork such as taxes (6 years), social security cards, marriage/birth/death certificates, wills, insurance policies, mortgages, titles, and the like, you will be just fine.

 The third step I took when I decluttered my papers was to deal with the papers in each of the three categories I mentioned earlier.

 - Keep- For this category, which was by far the smallest pile, I went back through the papers and decided which ones I wanted an actual physical copy of and which papers I could scan and store on my computer.
 For this step, you may want to invest in a scanner like this one, use the scan feature on your printer, or use an app on your mobile device.

 - Toss- Any papers that do not contain personal identifying information can be tossed in the trash or put in the recycling bin.
 See, that was easy.